 The Pianist—The WWII memoir of the same title comes to life in the Roman Polanksi-directed film.
 Adrien Brody stars as Wladyslaw Szpilman, a composer who lived in the Warsaw Ghetto during the uprisings.

-Which city would you want to explore in Poland?
+Which city would you want to explore on a tour of Poland?
 Tell us in the comments!